Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Conclusion

-We emphasise here that due to computationally limitations, we have only benchmarked on datasets of relatively small size (cf. Table~\ref{tab:uncertaintydatasets}), and further work needs to be done to see if these results are also valid for datasets of significantly larger size.
+\textbf{Limitations:}We emphasize here that due to computationally limitations, we have only benchmarked on datasets of relatively small to medium size (cf. Table~\ref{tab:uncertaintydatasets}), and further work needs to be done to see if these results are also valid for datasets of significantly larger size.
+This work also focused on tabular data and non-deep learning models.